moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 * Locate the repository.
 * Click the "settings" option along the options bar.
 * Then go to "Pages" tab in the left hand side sidebar.
-* Then under "Source" click the "None" dropdown and select the "Main" branch
+* Then under "Source" click the "None" dropdown and select the "Master" branch
 * Click the save button.
-* The page will update and at the top it will say: "Your site is ready to be published at
+* The page will update and at the top it will say: "Your site is ready to be published at https://moirahartigan.github.io/Portfolio-2---Alien-Memory-Game/ "
-* (https:)

 ***
 ***